Leaving social media

-This year I’ve decided to go all in and completely stop posting on all social media.
-I won’t delete my Twitter and LinkedIn accounts, just yet, but I will not engage myself or others over there either, letting automated tools take 100% of the load.
-This extends to the niche social networks I do think are nice and ethical.
-I won’t manually post on them simply because I don’t believe in the idea of micro communications itself.
+This year I’ve decided to go all in and completely stop active posting on all social media.
+I won’t delete my Twitter and LinkedIn accounts, just yet, but I will not actively engage myself or others over there either, letting automated tools take nearly 100% of the load.
+This extends to the niche social networks I do think are nice and ethical—micro.blog and Mastodon.
+I won’t actively post on them simply because I don’t believe in the idea of micro communications itself.
 As a result of these developments, I’m now wholly invested in having a direct relationship with my readers based on open technologies that have stood the test of time: Email and RSS.

 I currently have about 1,300 email subscribers and an estimated 100 RSS followers across my two blogs.
 Any growth in them is resilient growth because I get to carry my audience at any point regardless of which blogging platform I use in the years to come.
 No, for decades to come.
 Email lists can be ported over, unlike social media followers, and RSS feed links can be redirected.
 At the same time, readers are free to use either option to follow what I write, switch between them, subscribe only to select categories, or simply unsubscribe.